 is perfect choice for this area, being close enough to the migration and yet far away from the other mobile camps.
 For a more migration-intense location, Olakira

 Serengeti Migration - The Wildebeest Migration on the Serengeti Plain

 The Great Wildebeest Migration in the Serengeti Plain occurs all year round - Please see our interactive map opposite

-We try and make our website as comprehensive as possible, but if you would like some more background information on a Serengeti Safari, or Tanzania in general, we recommend the Cadogan Guide to Tanzania and Zanzibar
+While we try and make our website as comprehensive as possible, if you would like some more background information, have a read through the Cadogan Guide to Tanzania and Zanzibar - Serengeti Chapter

-, written by our director Annabel.
-The most recent edition was published in 2005 so it is slightly dated, but generally it’s as comprehensive as they come.
+written by one of our director’s Annabel.
+The most recent edition was published in 2005 so some of it might be slightly dated but generally it’s as comprehensive as they come.

 For more information on Tanzania, the best thing to do is to give us a ring for an impartial chat.
 Although we love Tanzania, we also love the rest of Africa